A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: A Multi-Task Perspective on Inductive Learning of New Relation Types

 \subsection{Handling Conflicting Patterns for Different Relation Types as a Multi-task Scenario}

-\Cref{def:ex-relation,def:tasks} allow us to formalize in the following definition the \namekgs of our interest, such as the one presented in \Cref{sec:problem-def}, which we dub \namemtdekgs.
-We adopt the term \emph{double-exchangeable} from \citet{kg-equivariance}, since it inherently captures the idea of exchangeability both between node ids and between relation types -- a shared concept between our work and theirs -- but we extend it to our multi-task scenario.
+\Cref{def:ex-relation,def:tasks} allow us to formalize in the following definition the \namekgs of our interest, such as the one introduced in \Cref{sec:problem-def}, which we dub \namemtdekgs.
+We adopt the term \emph{double exchangeable} from \citet{kg-equivariance}, since it inherently captures the idea of exchangeability both between node ids and between relation types -- a shared concept between our work and theirs -- but we extend it to our multi-task scenario.

 \begin{definition}[\nameMtdekg] Given an \namekg $\kgadj$, with node set $\cV$ and relation set $\cR $, $\kgadj$ is said to be a \textit{\namemtdekg} if it has more than one relational tasks, i.e.,

 Equivalently, $\kgadj$ is a \namemtdekg if there exist two relation types $r, r' \in \cR$ such that $r \not \sim_e r'$. \end{definition}